Select Subscribe & Save to save 25% today!

 From the highest quality ingredients sourced globally.

 If you’re experiencing skin breakouts or suffering from occasional gas, diarrhea, and constipation, get your digestive health back on track with Probiotic-8.†

 - Promotes healthy skin and supports immune system function.†

 - Probiotics enhance the absorption of nutrients and vitamins.

 - Formulated with 8 different species of beneficial flora including strains of Lactobacillus, Bifidobacterium and Streptococcus.

-- Guaranteed to contain a minimum 8 billion CFUs of live beneficial bacteria per serving (at time of manufacture).
+- Daily dosing guaranteed to contain a minimum 8 billion CFUs of live beneficial bacteria (at time of manufacture).

 - Formulated with FOS prebiotic fiber nourishes beneficial bacteria and provides optimum symbiotic support.†

-- Enteric coated capsules deliver microflora directly to the intestine, bypassing the harsh acidic conditions of the stomach.
+- Delivers acid-resistant microflora directly to the intestine, bypassing the harsh acidic conditions of the stomach.

 - Vcaps® ideal for vegans and vegetarians.

 - Does not require refrigeration.

-Probiotic-8 is part of the Beauty + Wellness product line.
+Probiotic-8 is part of the Skin + Beauty product line.
 These supplements are designed to turn-back the clock by supporting glowing skin, strong nails, and lustrous hair†.
-To learn more about these nutraceuticals, visit the Beauty + Wellness products section.
+To learn more about these nutraceuticals, visit the Skin + Beauty products section.

 Nutrition & Ingredients